nilva-challenge/Django-Shopper/readme.txt

--you are provided by a postman collection 1.http://localhost/api/ for login and signup 2.http://localhost/api/products/ for seeing the products 3.http://localhost/api/profile/ for seeing your profile 4.http://localhost/api/order/ for ordering products by providing ids and number of them
+-you are provided by a postman collection 1.http://localhost/api/ for login and signup 2.http://localhost/api/products/ for seeing the products 3.http://localhost/api/profile/ for seeing and updating your profile 4.http://localhost/api/order/ for ordering products by providing ids and number of them